JS-DevTools/rehype-url-inspector/README.md

 License
 --------------------------
-rehype-url-inspector is 100% free and open-source, under the [MIT license](LICENSE).
+Rehype URL Inspector is 100% free and open-source, under the [MIT license](LICENSE).
 Use it however you want.